 The Group's chief operating decision maker has been identified as the Chief Executive Officer who reviews financial information of operating segments based on US GAAP amounts when making decisions about allocating resources and assessing performance of the Group.
 The Group uses the management approach in determining operating segments.
 The management approach considers the internal reporting used by the chief operating decision maker for making operating decisions about the allocation of resources and the assessment of performance in determining the Group's operating segments.
-As a result of the Huanqiuyimeng Acquisition as described in Note 1, the Group classified the operating segments for the years ended December 31, 2019, 2020 and 2021 into (i) Overseas art study services (ii) Other educational services and (iii) K-12 education assessment and other services.
+The Group classified the operating segments for the years ended December 31, 2020, 2021 and 2022 into (i) Overseas art study services (ii) Other educational services and (iii) K-12 education assessment and other services.
 Substantially all of the Group's operations, customers and long-lived assets are located in the PRC.
 Consequently, no geographic information is presented.